Leena Ala-Kokko

-Leena Maria Ala-Kokko (née Hämäläinen; born 20 July 1961 Oulu) is a Finnish biochemist and molecular biologist, whose research concerns collagens, in particular those found in cartilage, as well as connective tissue disease.
+Leena Maria Ala-Kokko (née Hämäläinen; born 20 July 1961) is a Finnish biochemist and molecular biologist.
+Her research focuses on collagens, in particular those found in cartilage, as well as connective tissue disease.
 She has worked as a professor both in Finland and in the United States and, with her husband, runs a US-based company that carries out molecular diagnostic testing of connective tissue diseases.

-Education
+Early life and education

+Leena Maria Hämäläinen (later Ala-Kokko) was born on 21 July 1961 in Oulu, Finland.

-Ala-Kokko graduated from high school at Oulun Lyseon lukio in 1980.
+She graduated from high school at Oulun Lyseon lukio in 1980.
 She continued her studies at the University of Oulu, from which she obtained her licentiate in medicine in 1986, before gaining her PhD in medicine the following year.
 In her thesis, Ala-Kokko studied the overproduction of collagen in the skin and liver.
 Ala-Kokko gained research experience in professor Kari Kivirikko's collagen research group.

 Career

-After gaining her doctorate, Ala-Kokko moved to Thomas Jefferson University in Philadelphia to carry out postdoctoral research in the group of Darwin Prockop.
-While in the United States, Ala-Kokko focused her attention more directly on describing the structure, function and possible errors in genes that code for collagen proteins.
-Ala-Kokko worked at Thomas Jefferson University as a research associate from 1987 to 1989 and as an instructor from 1989 to 1991.
+After gaining her doctorate, Ala-Kokko moved to Thomas Jefferson University in Philadelphia, United States, to carry out postdoctoral research in the group of Darwin Prockop.
+While there, Ala-Kokko focused her attention more directly on describing the structure, function and possible errors in genes that code for collagen proteins.
+She worked at Thomas Jefferson University as a research associate from 1987 to 1989, and as an instructor from 1989 to 1991.

 In 1990, Ala-Kokko was granted title of docent by the University of Oulu in the field of medical biochemistry.
 Her research work continued to be based in Philadelphia until 1997, when she was selected as a senior research fellow by the Academy of Finland.
 In the same year, Ala-Kokko also started at MCP Hahnemann University as an adjunct associate professor.

 In 2000, Ala-Kokko started work at the gene therapy centre of Tulane University in New Orleans.
 She worked there as an associate professor, and later became a full professor with tenure.
 In 2003 she was named professor of medical biochemistry and molecular biology at the University of Oulu.
 She left Tulane University in 2004.